Big in Japan (Alphaville song)

-"Big in Japan" is the debut single of German synth-pop band Alphaville, that led to the production of their 1984 album Forever Young.
+"Big in Japan" is the debut single by the German synth-pop band Alphaville, that led to the production of their 1984 album Forever Young.

 The single was a success in many countries, including West Germany, Sweden and Switzerland.
 It was also the group's only UK top 75 hit, reaching No. 8 on the U.K. Singles Chart.
 The song also reached No. 1 on the U.S. Hot Dance Club Play chart in December 1984.

 In a 2022 interview, Alphaville lead singer Marian Gold said that it is "a great privilege" to have "Big in Japan" and "Forever Young" in "their luggage" when touring, and that he is grateful to be able to perform the songs.

 Recording

 "Big in Japan" and the single's B-side "Seeds" were two of three tracks recorded in 1983 for the single.
 The remainder of the album Forever Young was recorded in July and August of 1984.

 The group employed a Roland System-100M to create the bassline.
 The timing of the song was influenced by "The Safety Dance", changing the speed to double-time halfway through the song.
 The melody was developed by all three members of the band, working in their home studio.
 Backing vocals were provided by the Berlin vocal group Wednesday.

 Marian Gold developed most of the lyrics while visiting a dentist.
 The theme was based on two friends who were involved in the sordid drug scene of West Berlin's Zoo station.
 The refrain "big in Japan" symbolises the idea of being successful in another world, a fantasy about being drug-free.
 Gold said: "That line has a certain meaning.
 It means that if you're a complete loser, you're telling other people, 'I'm not a loser because in Japan I'm really big.'
 It's the lie of the loser and it fitted perfectly into the story of these junkies, which the song is about, in a very tragic way."
 Gold later explained: "We originally weren’t sure whether we should put it on the album, because it’s a bit autobiographical in that it reflects my time in West Berlin in the late 70s, with the drug scene around the train station and the zoo, and all the underground things.
 It has nothing to do with Japan."

 The phrase was inspired by the name of the band Big in Japan.
 Gold said: "As you know, there's a considerable musical market in Japan.
 If you wanted to become famous, what you should do was to form a hard rock group and then release an album over there; it would definitely sell well ... so the story went ..."